NotIntMan/inplace_it/README.md

 You can read the [API reference](https://docs.rs/inplace_it) for more details or create an [new issue](https://github.com/NotIntMan/inplace_it/issues/new) to submit a bug, feature request or just ask a question.

+## Changelog

+### 0.2.1

+* Fixed drop-correctness for safe functions.

+    Now unsafe function do not drop your data but safe function do it correctly.